2018 Bathurst 12 Hour: Mid-morning / lunchtime

 Haase used the new tyre advantage to slip past his team-mate into the lead a matter of seconds before another Safety Car was called.
 Alex Davison in the Competition Motorsports Porsche made wheel-to-wheel contact with the RHC Jorgensen/Strom BMW GT4 through Reid Park, punting the Class C contender into the inside fence before coming to a rest on the exit of the complex.
 The race settled into a holding pattern for a while after, with the Porsches of Romain Dumas and Davison the only real fight for P4 as they were chased by Augusto Farfus in the Schnitzer BMW.
 After its earlier incident, the #67 MARC Car returned to the track but had a wild ride through the McPhillamy Park gravel trap, launching out the other side off a bump in the run-off and landing hard enough to require a return to the pits.

 The Invitational Class Viper looked to be in trouble with a flame-out requiring a brief stop at Quarry Corner, but worse was to come a few moments later when Paul Morris had an oil line come off the #54 MARC Car coming into the Chase, resulting in a large fire.
 Morris pulled over at a marshal post on the exit of the Chase and jumped out, commandeering a fire extinguisher himself as the fire was on the circuit side of the car and the nearby marshals were not appropriately attired.

 Dumas in the Manthey Porsche did not stop under Safety Car and jumped to the head of the field.
 His advantage did not last long as Kane in the Bentley made a cut-back pass on the restart and powered into the lead up Mountain Straight.
-Further back in the field, Sam Fillmore in a Class B Porsche made an ambitious move up the inside of William Tregurtha in a GT4 Ginetta at Griffins Bend, destroying the Ginetta and resulting in another Safety Car.
+Further back in the field, Sam Fillmore in a Class B Porsche made an ambitious move up the inside of Will Tregurtha in a GT4 Ginetta at Griffins Bend, destroying the Ginetta and resulting in another Safety Car.
 The front two pulled in having reached the end of their stints, revealing Cam Waters in the Strakka Mercedes as the leader.
 Daniel Stutterd had taken over from Fillmore in the Ash Seward Porsche, and received a 5-minute stop/go penalty for causing the incident.

 The Daytona Coupé struck trouble, stopping at the Cutting.
 The ensuing Safety Car vaulted the MPC Audis of Winkelhock and Van Der Linde back to the lead, but it was becoming clear that the Porsches had a significant advantage on fuel strategy of up to 6 laps. Álvaro Parente in the #56 Strakka Mercedes came close to getting its lap back in the Safety Car train, but suffered a rear-left suspension failure on the exit of Griffins at the restart.